KobeLemon/plan-it-all/README.md

 ## Overview

 My name is Kobe Lemon and I am a Software Developer!
 This is my portfolio that shows several of my software development projects throughout my journey as a software developer.
-I have built this portfolio as it's own project and it is built to be interactive, interesting, and descriptive.
+I have built this portfolio as its own project and it is built to be interactive, interesting, and descriptive.

 [Software Demo Video](https://www.youtube.com/watch?v=pQKzlYo6__E)

 ## Web Pages

 **Home**: The Home page gives a brief overview on who I am and how I have gotten to this point.
-It also explains the three main things I am currently learning.
+It also explains what I am currently learning.

 **Projects**: The Projects page is where several of my past projects are displayed for perusal.

-**Contact Me**: The Contact Me page contains my email & links to my LinkedIn & GitHub accounts so the user can contact me.
+**Contact Me**: The Contact Me page contains my email & links to where/how I can be contacted.

 ## Development Environment

 - **Code Editors**: Visual Studio Code & Visual Studio 2022
-- **Languages**: C#, Blazor, HTML, & CSS.
+- **Languages**: C#, Blazor, HTML, CSS, JavaScript.

 ## Useful Websites